MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 ## Omar Muhammad
 ## Back-end Engineer/Iraq

 I am Omar Muhammad from Baghdad, Iraq.
-I am a back-end engineer and I also handle system admin at the company i work for.
+I am a back-end engineer and I also handle system admin at the company I work for.

 I wanted to do a shift career for the DevOps field for a long time, but what stopped me was there are a lot of sources that make you distracted and do not make a decision to do the shift because you are afraid that it is wasting time and without benefit.

 I saw the course of Mohamed Radwan, I saw it as the most appropriate organized course because it is based on his experience, which is more than 20 years in international companies, this made me take the step of attending the course with him.

-Of course, the course is one of the best courses that I attended in DevOps field because when i started the course i had a background about DevOps and at the end i had a completely different mindset about what is DevOps, which is the right mindset because we did not only study tools or steps you apply, but rather we took concepts, and how to apply these concepts systematically; taking into consideration the seniority level.
+Of course, the course is one of the best courses that I attended in DevOps field because when I started the course I had a background about DevOps and at the end I had a completely different mindset about what is DevOps, which is the right mindset because we did not only study tools or steps you apply, but rather we took concepts, and how to apply these concepts systematically; taking into consideration the seniority level.

 One of the most important points of the course